 Section 216Tax Returns for non-residents of Canada

 A Non-Resident of Canada can file an election 216 with Canada Revenue Agency.
 This way all the deductions are allowed against the gross rental income to arrive at net rental income.
 Net rental income is then taxed at Canadian marginal tax rates.
-Section 216 income tax return allows a nonresident to get the refund for the difference of the withholding tax remitted and tax on the net rental income.
+Section 216 income tax return allows a nonresident to get a refund for the difference of the withholding tax remitted and tax on the net rental income.

 In order to lower the withholding tax rate, form NR6 needs to be filed with CRA.
 This will enable the payer to deduct 25% withholding tax on net rental income instead of gross rental income.